camdagr8/AS3-Parse-Class/README.md

 AS3 Parse Class
 =====================

-This is a static ActionScript 3.0 Class for interacting with the Parse REST API and works with AIR 3.0
+This is a static ActionScript 3.0 Class for interacting with the Parse REST API.

 Dependencies
 =====================